MuhammedKalkan/Portal/README.md

 You can preview live demo [HERE](http://www.terrainserver.com/)

-Try dataset on newest Cesium Version [HERE](http://cesiumjs.org/Cesium/Apps/Sandcastle/?src=Hello%20World.html&label=Showcases&gist=00c9a6768cb8260764f82348a4e12fae)
+Try dataset on newest Cesium Version [HERE](http://cesiumjs.org/Cesium/Apps/Sandcastle/index.html?src=Hello%20World.html&label=Showcases&gist=eefdc854e2a97b1fabf55238c9d2342f)

 Comments and inputs are quite welcome.
 You can follow progress from issues and here

 ## Latest News (16.04.2017)

-Water mask initial implementation results released.
+Links fixed with new landmark.
 See blog for more details.

 ## Published Tile Sets
 ### GTOPO 30